Think Before You Act: Decision Transformers with Working Memory: Impact Statement

-\textbf{Societal Impact} We do not foresee any significant societal impact resulting from our proposed method.
-The current algorithm is not designed to interact with humans, nor any realistic environment yet.
-If one chooses to extend our methods to such situations, caution should be exercised to ensure that any safety and ethical concerns are appropriately addressed.
+We do not foresee any significant societal impact resulting from our proposed method.
+The current algorithm is not yet designed to interact with humans or any realistic environment.
+It is primarily developed within a controlled and theoretical framework, focusing on improving computational techniques rather than practical applications at this stage.
+If one chooses to extend our methods to more interactive or real-world scenarios, caution should be exercised to ensure that any safety and ethical concerns are appropriately addressed.
 As our work is categorized in the offline-RL domain, it is feasible to supplement its training with a dataset that aligns with human intents and values.
-However, one must be wary that the way our architecture generalizes across tasks is still not well understood and as a consequence we cannot guarantee the generalization of its desirable features: performance, robustness, fairness, etc. By working towards methods that improve the computational efficiency of large models, we contribute to increase their access and reduce their ecological impact.
+This alignment could help in creating systems that are more beneficial and less harmful when eventually deployed in practical applications.
+However, one must be wary that the way our architecture generalizes across tasks is still not well understood, and as a consequence, we cannot guarantee the generalization of its desirable features: performance, robustness, fairness, etc. Moreover, we contribute to increasing large models accessibility and reducing their ecological impact.
+Efficient algorithms can lower the computational resources required, leading to less energy consumption and a smaller carbon footprint.
+In summary, while our current work is confined to theoretical advancements, the potential extension to practical applications must be approached with diligence.
+Ensuring safety, ethical integrity, and sustainability will be paramount as these methods evolve from offline settings to more dynamic and human-centric environments.